lora-aprs/LoRa_APRS_iGate/README.md

 ## Configuration

 Change your configuration in data/is-cfg.json and upload it via 'Upload File System image' in PlatformIO!
-To find the 'Upload File System image' click the PlatformIO symbol (the little alien) on the left side, choos your configuration and search for 'Upload File System image'.
+To find the 'Upload File System image' click the PlatformIO symbol (the little alien) on the left side, choos your configuration, click on 'Platform' and search for 'Upload File System image'.

 ## LoRa APRS iGates on aprs.fi